(Story courtesy of Texas Lutheran University Athletics)

 LOUISVILLE, Ky. – First-time national champion Texas Lutheran University was voted the winner of the 2019 NFCA Division III National Coaching Staff of the Year award, the Association revealed on Monday.

-Texas Lutheran went 18-5 against teams that were ranked or received votes in the NFCA Top 25 this season, including wins over Birmingham-Southern College (twice), Eastern Connecticut State University, East Texas Baptist University (twice), Emory University (twice), Linfield (twice), Southwestern University (five), Transylvania University (twice), Trine University and Williams College.
+TLU went 18-5 against teams that were ranked or received votes in the NFCA Top 25 this season, including wins over Birmingham-Southern College (twice), Eastern Connecticut State University, East Texas Baptist University (twice), Emory University (twice), Linfield (twice), Southwestern University (five times), Transylvania University (twice), Trine University, and Williams College.

 Wilson just completed his eighth season as head coach of the Bulldogs.
 He holds an overall mark of 282-66 (.810) with the Bulldogs.
 Wilson is the all-time wins record holder at TLU and is the most successful coach by winning percentage for any sport in school history.

 In conference play, with two seasons in the American Southwest Conference and six seasons in the SCAC, Wilson has a 164-16 (.911) mark in league play.
 In the SCAC alone, Wilson is 129-3 (.977).

 With Wilson as head coach, TLU has won six consecutive SCAC tournaments.
 The Bulldogs are 19-1 all-time in SCAC tournament play.

 TLU has played in six consecutive NCAA Division III Softball Championships.
 The Bulldogs are 17-11 all-time in NCAA postseason games.
 TLU has played in six consecutive NCAA regional rounds.
 The Bulldogs advanced to the Super Regional and World Series rounds this year for the first time in school history.

 The Bulldogs were the West Region representative when the NFCA Division III Regional Coaching Staffs of the Year were revealed last week.